djplaner/Card-Interface-Tweak/README.md

 >  **Card Image: http://djon.es/images/GrandCanyon.jpg**
 1. [Insert the image](https://suffolk.screenstepslive.com/s/1050/m/bb9/l/11549-how-do-i-embed-a-picture-or-image-as-part-of-an-item) into the Blackboard content item and ensure that the _Image Description_ for the image is **Card Image**

-For example, a content item like this
+For example, a content item like the following.

 ![Content item with image specified](https://farm5.staticflickr.com/4885/32690681948_06d899958d_n.jpg)